ellmetha/mtlmurals/README.rst

   $ git clone https://github.com/ellmetha/mtlmurals && cd mtlmurals
   $ export PYTHONPATH:$PWD:$PYTHONPATH
   $ python3.6 -m venv ./env && . ./env/bin/activate
-  $ pip install -r requirements-main.txt
-  $ pip install -r requirements-dev.txt
+  $ make install
   $ cp .env.json.example .env.json     # Initializes the environment settings
-  $ python manage.py migrate
+  $ pipenv run python manage.py migrate

 You can now download the `dataset containing the list of subventioned murals <http://donnees.ville.montreal.qc.ca/dataset/murales>`_
 (select the ``geojson`` version of the dataset).
 Put it somewhere on your system and then run the